 Free meals are available for those families on Income Support and application forms may be obtained from Scottish Borders Council, Customer Services on 0300 100 1800, online or your local Library.
-However, all meals have to be paid for until the Authority advises you, the parent, that free meals have been granted.
-Application has to be made to the Local Authority, Customer Services Department.
+However, all meals must be paid for until the Authority advise you, the parent, that free meals have been granted.
+Application must be made to the Local Authority, Customer Services Department.
 Contact: 0300 100 1800

-Please note that all Nursery and PI-5 pupils will be entitled to a free school meal in line with the Scottish Government initiative.
+Please note that all PI-5 pupils will be entitled to a free school meal in line with the Scottish Government initiative as of August 2022.

-Lunches are cooked on the premises by our cook, Mrs Hutchison.
+Lunches are provided by our cook Chrissy.
+The usual price is £2.40 for a 2-course lunch or packed lunch.
 Alternatively, you may provide your child with a packed lunch.
 All children are supervised during lunchtime.

-School lunches are pre-ordered and paid through an online ordering and payment system called
+School lunches are pre-ordered and paid through an online ordering and payment system called ParentPay.

-Parentpay.
 You need to register to use this system, please see the school office for details.
 Children who stay for lunch must remain within the school playground during the lunch hour.

-As we are a health promoting school please do not send sweets or chocolate biscuits for a break time snack.
+As we are a health promoting school, please do not send sweets or chocolate biscuits for a break time snack.
 We would prefer to see children eating fruit or a plain biscuit.
-If your child brings a drink to school it should not be in a glass container or can for safety reasons.
+If your child brings a drink to school, it should not be in a glass container or can for safety reasons.
 Cartons or plastic flasks are a more sensible alternative.
 We do not allow 'fizzy' drinks in school.

 We try to encourage all children to drink water during the day.
 We have a chilled-filtered water unit which provide mains water for the children to drink.
 Children are encouraged to bring a water bottle into school clearly labelled with their name.
 It is important to drink water because it feeds the brain.
-If we are thirsty we lose concentration.
+If we are thirsty, we lose concentration.
 Water helps children to concentrate and so has a positive impact on learning.